Kartika (month): Diwali

 Diwali is a five‑day Hindu festival of lights marking the victory of light over darkness, or good over evil.
 As per the amanta tradition, the first four days of Diwali is celebrated in the previous month of Ashvin, and fifth day is celebrated on the Prathama (first lunar day) thithi of the Kartika month as Balipratipada and Govardhan Puja or Annakut.

 As per the purnimanta tradition, Diwali is celebrated in the month of Kartik.
 Pre-Diwali festivities start with Govatsa Dwadashi on the Dwadashi (twelfth lunar day) thithi, and is followed by Dhanteras (Kartika 13), Naraka Chaturdasi (Kartika 14), Kali Puja and Lakshmi Puja (Kartika 15), Balipratipada and Govardhan Puja (Kartika 16), and Bhai Dooj (Kartika 17) on consecutive days.

 Nag Nathaiya

-Nag Nathaiya is celebrated on Chaturthi (fourth tithi) of Shukla Paksha, and commemorates god Krishna's victory over the serpent Kaliya in the Yamuna River.
+Nag Nathaiya is celebrated on Chaturthi (fourth tithi) of Shukla Paksha (waxing moon), and commemorates god Krishna's victory over the serpent Kaliya in the Yamuna River.
 The festival symbolises the victory of good over evil, and devotees gather at Varanasi to celebrate the same.

 Prabodhini Ekadashi

-Prabodhini Ekadashi is observed on the Ekadashi (eleventh lunar day) thithi of Shukla paksha (waning moon).
+Prabodhini Ekadashi is observed on the Ekadashi (eleventh lunar day) thithi of Shukla Paksha.
 The festival commemorates the awakening of god Vishnu at the end of Chaturmāsya, a four-month period of rest and is considered an auspicious day for starting new ventures.
 People do fasting and offer sugercane to god on the day.